Back to All Events

 Day three

-Coat surfaces with inkjet receptive coatings and print
+• Coat surfaces with inkjet receptive coatings and print (substrates that are not inkjet ready, like papers, pages from books, fabric…)

 Day Four